How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Different lights will change the growth habits of microgreens.
 But in the end, the inexpensive LED shop lights work.
 So start with those, and when you decide you want to upgrade, we will have recommendations by then.

-Again, we will have a lot more on this topic in a future podcast.
-That's right, we have a podcast too.
-It's called the Microgreens Podcast, and you can subscribe to it on any of your favorite podcast platforms.
+Again, we will have much more on this topic in a future podcast.
+That’s right; we have a podcast too.
+It’s called the Microgreens Podcast, and you can subscribe to it on any of your favorite podcast platforms.

 Growing Chervil Microgreens

-Once the microgreens are under the light, they will turn green and start to grow quickly.
+Once the microgreens are under the light, they will turn green and grow quickly.

-All you need to do from here on out is to ensure they get water when they need it and not get water when they don't.
+All you need to do from here on out is ensure they get water when needed and not get water when they don’t.

-Chervil microgreens will start to grow their first true leaves about 5 days after you place them under the light.
+Chervil microgreens will grow their first true leaves about five days after you place them under the light.

-Below are photos of the growth stages and the time it took them to reach that stage from seed.
-Remember, however, that these were grown at a cooler temperature (in the '60s).
+Below are photos of the growth stages and the time they took to reach that stage from seed.
+Remember, however, that these were grown at a cooler temperature (in the ’60s).

 Here is a closeup of the foliage once the true leaves have formed.